2006 London tornado: Meteorological synopsis

-Tornado Summary
+Tornado summary

 Damage was first noted at Palermo Road and All Souls Avenue, where TV aerials were badly damaged, and roof tile damage was noted to St Mark’s Church.
 Further minor damage to aerials and roof tiles was noted along Bathurst Gardens and Buchanan Gardens, along with a broken window.

 TORRO rated damage at this location T1 on the TORRO Scale.

 Damage became more significant as the tornado approached College Road, including several tiles removed from homes, and a fallen tree.
 Similar damage was found in Leigh Gardens and Whitmore Gardens, which both had been blocked by police.

 In Whitmore Gardens, a chimney had also been blown over into the neighbouring home.
-This damage was rated T3, and the tornado in this area had a width of approximately 200 meters.
+This damage was rated T3, and the tornado in this area had a width of approximately 200 metres.

 More significant damage occurred at the end of Whitmore Gardens at the intersection with Chamberlayne Road, where a home lost an exterior wall.
 Homes in this area also suffered complete loss of roofs, which was rated at T4.
 The surrounding streets were blocked by large amounts of debris including roof tiles and tree branches.
 Homes in Crediton Road also lost their roofs at T4 intensity, and one home lost the entire roof as well as a portion of an exterior wall, which was given a T5 rating.

 Continuing on to Dundonald Road, less severe roof damage was found, along with further debris across the road which was rated at T3.
 Toward Queen’s Park, damage became less severe, though several trees had fallen or lost large branches.
 Several homes lost roof tiles along Kingswood Avenue, Dunmore Road, and Carlisle Road, becoming markedly less severe toward Paddington Old Cemetery, where damage appeared to cease after a 2.5 km track.